 Welcome back to Five of the Best, in this edition we are looking at five of the very best performances from an actor in both a leading or supporting role as recognised by the Academy Awards.

 Oscar’s night is fast approaching and the red carpet will be rolled out for movie stars (and others) that are dolled up for the annual fancy dress parade of Hollywood Boulevard.
-But more importantly who will win the coveted award?
+But more importantly who will be the best actor winners?
 Will there be any so-called shocks?
 And who will be the first to drop an F Bomb on their acceptance speech?

 Tom Hanks – Philadelphia (Demme, 1993) & Forrest Gump (Zemeckis, 1994)